shadowed1/ChromeOS_PowerControl/README.md

 - AMD GPU's maximum clockspeed changed from: /sys/class/drm/card0/pp_od_clk_voltage
 - Adreno GPU's maximum clockspeed changed from /sys/class/kgsl/kgsl-3d0/max_gpuclk
 - Mali GPU's maximum clockspeed changed from: /sys/class/devfreq/mali0/max_freq

+*SleepControl:*

+- By reading powerd.LATEST log file, SleepControl monitors when the powerd daemon reports when the user is idle.
+- Once the user is idle, SleepControl uses dbus-send --system to input an empty dummy user input.
+- SleepControl monitors reports of audio activity the same way to prevent the screen going black when watching a video.
+- This simulated input tricks ChromeOS thinking the user is actually still there until its set timer runs out.
+- SleepControl compares its fake inputs timestamps with powerd's reports to know when real input occurs; going to sleep until user inactivity is reported again.

 <br>